The St Paul's Way Graduate

 Study Support Pathway – students follow a programme of study support for Special Educational Needs, Deaf Support or English as an additional Language and choose two additional subjects.

 The curriculum is enhanced in Years 10 and 11 by a rich Business programme.
 All students study for a L2 BTEC in Work Skills, linked to a programme of Work Experience and Interview Skills.
 Students network with business volunteers, and take part in personal development workshops such as the 'I Can Do It' programme sponsored by the Renaissance Foundation.

 Our ‘Personal Development’ programme seeks to equip pupils with the skills required for a safe, healthy and well informed lifestyle within a modern British society.
 Developing within pupils a sound understanding of risk and the knowledge and skills necessary to make safe and informed decisions.

-To download, print or change view of the document below, hover your cursor on the top right corner, or click here to download it in PDF.
+To print the document below, hover your cursor on the top right corner, or click here to download it in PDF.